robertknight/idb-mutex/README.md

    expiration prevents frozen or closed browser tabs from holding locks indefinitely.

+ - How long `Mutex#lock` waits between attempts to lock if the lock is contended.

 ## Implementation

 There are a number of other libraries that provide similar locks.
 However, they